tihsu99/analysis_tool/README.md

 git clone git@github.com:ExtraYukawa/bHplusAnalysis.git
 cd analysis_tool
 ```
+Please note that `LimitModel` needs to be run under `cmssw-el7` while other parts do not.
+Please make sure to run `cmssw-el7` when performing limit study.
 # Structure
 ## Input - sample
 The sample information should be keep in `data/sample.json`.
 It contains following information: